inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 ![error: image not found!](https://raw.githubusercontent.com/inexorgame/visualisations/aa4aa88812784dbb473c2e16c75a4e3d39c187ec/wiki/vs_graph_example_1.png)

-What you should notice already:
+What you may noticed already:
 * An event node (here OnPlayerPressButton) starts code execution.
-* The direction and flow of execution is indicated by the green arrows, the red arrows show parameter references.
+* The direction of execution is indicated by the arrows (= **relations**) which are green, the red arrows show parameter references.
-We will discuss this in detail later on.

 Here is the visual script for the second example: